Spring Semester FIM 15-Week Program

 Jim Lee, recently retired president and chief operating officer (COO) of Stater Bros.
 Markets, will join the faculty team for the USC Food Industry Management (FIM), a program produced in partnership with the Western Association of Food Chains (WAFC) for over 55 years.
 Lee, an alumnus of the FIM Program who also holds an MBA from USC Marshall, has more than 40 years of experience in the supermarket industry.
 Lee began his grocery career in 1972 with Ralphs Grocery Company in Southern California, where he was employed for 25 years.
 He is also a member of the advisory board of the City of Hope Food Industries Circle, a vice president on the Board of Directors for Topco Associates LLC, a past board member of the Food Marketing Institute and former trustee for the California Grocers Association Educational Foundation.

 USC Marshall presents the FIM Executive of the Year award to a food industry executive who has shown extraordinary leadership while producing exceptional business results.
-The FIM program has chosen to honor Bryan Kaltenbach, president of The Kroger Co.'s Food4Less/Foods Co Division, as the Food Industry Executive of the Year for 2017.
+The FIM program has chosen to honor Oscar Gonzalez, Co-President of Northgate Gonzalez Markets, as the Food Industry Executive of the Year for 2020.